Kitware/CMake/Help/command/find_package.rst

 package is found package-specific information is provided through variables and :ref:`Imported Targets` documented by the package itself.
 The ``QUIET`` option disables messages if the package cannot be found.
-The ``MODULE`` option disables the second signature documented below.
 The ``REQUIRED`` option stops processing with an error message if the package cannot be found.